 If presented to the legislative body of the local agency, it should discuss the report as necessary and take action on the report in public session.
 The report could be listed as a consent calendar item or as a non-consent calendar item, depending on the preferences of the legislative body.
-Possible actions of the governing body on the report could include: receiving and filing the report, approving or disapproving the report (with or without amendments), and/or asking staff for further information/clarification.
-In addition, if presented to investment oversight bodies, they should discuss the reports at their own meetings.
+Possible actions of the governing body on the report could include: receiving and filing the report, approving or disapproving the report (with or without amendments), or asking staff for further information/clarification.
+In addition, if presented to an investment oversight body, the oversight body should discuss the reports at their own meetings.

 III.
-F How should agencies address difficulties in meeting the 30-day requirement?
+F How should agencies address difficulties in meeting the 30-day requirement for submitting quarterly investment reports to the legislative body?
 [Section 53646(b)]

 It can be difficult for an agency to collect all the appropriate information for the report, have an oversight committee (if a jurisdiction has one) review or approve it, and present it to the legislative body within 30 days of the quarter's end.
-Various factors such as the length and diversity of the portfolio, size of staff, and computer software can influence the amount of time it takes to compile a report.
+Various factors such as the length and diversity of the portfolio, size of staff, and type and availability of computer software can influence the amount of time it takes to compile a report.

-The law requires that if the quarterly investment report is submitted to the legislative body, it may be rendered within 30 days of the end of the quarter.
+Section 53646(b) requires that if the quarterly investment report is submitted to the legislative body, it may be rendered within 30 days of the end of the quarter.